jhunde/Automatic-File-Organizer/README.md

 # Objective
-We want to automate a shell script file that allows us to organize our files in our computer so that it may be nice, neat and easy to access.
+We want to automate a shell script file that allows us to organize our files in our computer **in our current direcotry** so that it may be nice, neat and easy to access.

 In this project I will be using it to organize image file so the it may be sorted in its' proper folder but feel free to make the necessary adjustment to organize any other files besides `.jpg`